jonnydgreen/event-management-service/docs/design.md

 This will include a correlation ID which is crucial in identifying relevant logs for a request (even across multiple systems).
-In addition, structured logging would be implemented as it brings huge searchability benefits as well as the ability to connect traces with logs.
+In addition, structured logging would be implemented as it brings huge searchability benefits as well as the ability to connect traces with logs and create logs-based metrics (budget permitting).

 #### OpenTelemetry